Know the Truth About Your Workplace with Employee Engagement Surveys

 - Do you feel you’re recognized and appreciated?

-- Does your manager and co-workers provide you with recognition for your accomplishments?
+- Do your manager and co-workers provide you with recognition for your accomplishments?

 - Do you feel there are enough opportunities for growth and development in the company?